Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 G1 License Restrictions

-Once you pass the test and get your learner’s license, you are allowed to drive a car.
-However, there are certain restrictions on the new driver:
+Once you pass the test and get your learner’s license, you can drive a car with certain restrictions:

-2. You cannot drive at a speed higher than 80 km/h or drive on any road that has a speed limit higher than 80 km/h.
+2. You cannot drive at a speed higher than 80 km/h or on any road with a speed limit higher than 80 km/h.
 If your accompanying driver is a driving instructor, however, you are allowed to drive on any road.

 3. You are only allowed to drive between 5:00 AM and Midnight.